yuganigunara/yuganigunara/README.md

 - 💼 Internship completed at Sri Lanka Telecom (SLT)
 - 🔎 Looking for Associate Software Engineer opportunities
 - 💻 Interested in full-stack development
-- 🚀 Skilled in Java, PHP, React, and MySQL
+- 🚀 Skilled in Java, PHP, React, Mongo and MySQL

 ---